Oliver2Goetz/AIPAKFileDifferentiation/README.md

 * Show differences between 2 PAK files
 * filters to show/hide different types and difference types
 * different views: listview and treeview (as shown in the images below)
+* export the current differences into a text file

 ### Usage
 Select two PAK files via the first two buttons.
 Click "Show differences".
 Loading all the differences might take a while depending on the each level and the amount differences both PAKs have.